trymbill/meteor-accounts-facebook-cordova/README.md

+inspiration from meteor-accounts-facebook-cordova (andrewreedy)

 Accounts Facebook Cordova
 ================

 ## Introduction

 This packages replaces the accounts-facebook package.
 It works with [phonegap-facebook-plugin](https://github.com/phonegap/phonegap-facebook-plugin) when using cordova and falls back to the facebook package when in a browser.

 *Note: Currently only tested with iOS.
 Will test the other platforms asap.*